UTexas

 All classes must be taken on the letter-grade basis.
 The student must earn a combined grade point average of at least 2.00 in these courses.

-Students who have declared an International Business major are ineligible to pursue the Global Management Minor.
+Students who have declared an International Business Major are ineligible to pursue the Global Management Minor.

 Up to three semester credit hours of the courses above completed abroad can satisfy minor requirements for both coursework and the international experience.
-Study abroad and internship programs must be pre-approved by the Global Management Minor Committee.

 Health Care Reform and Innovation Minor